esaith/Wedding/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Inspiration
-The number of wedding websites out there are basic enough but buggy.
-My fiance and I wanted something where we could modify all the aspects of the pages and include logic when inviting different parties the ceremony, reception and show.
-The front-end is created using Angular 15+ with extensive use of TailwindCSS.
-No routing required as page has a smooth forward-motion effect on page scroll, both on mobile and desktop.
-There are API calls made to save each of the RSVP's.
-The RSVP names are predetermined and sent out to each guest and only they know their login.
-The data is pulled and save in SQL on a hidden Wedding API project.
+There are many wedding websites out there, but they tend to be basic and often buggy.
+My fiancée and I wanted something more customizable, allowing us to modify all aspects of the pages and include logic for inviting different parties to the ceremony, reception, and show.

+The front-end is built using Angular 15+ with extensive use of TailwindCSS.
+The page features a smooth forward-motion effect on scroll, both on mobile and desktop, eliminating the need for routing.
+API calls are made to save each RSVP, with names predetermined and sent to each guest, who can log in securely.

+The data is pulled and saved in SQL on a hidden Wedding API project.